 Meeting new people, getting to know them, and learning from people you already know is part of what you do every day.
 In the professional world, this is called networking.
-And it's not done solely when you're looking for a job, but is something you should always do as an effective way to learn about career options and gather advice for achieving your goals.
+Networking should be an on-going process that is an effective way to learn about career options and gather advice for achieving your goals.
 Networking is a great way to ensure that you experience at least two career-related experiences before your senior year.

 Myths and Facts